danidiaz/dep-t/README.md

   Patterns](https://www.goodreads.com/book/show/44416307-dependency-injection-principles-practices-and-patterns)
   This is a good book on the general princples of DI.

+- A [series of posts](https://twitter.com/ploeh/status/1485514524962738179)—by one of the authors of the DI book—about building a DI container.

 - [Lessons learned while writing a Haskell application](https://gvolpe.com/blog/lessons-learned-while-writing-a-haskell-app/).
   This post recommends a "polymorphic record of functions" style, which fits